RainbowHackerHorse/vzvol/docs/README.md

 2. `cd` to where you cloned the repo to
 3. `cd build`
 4. ./vzvol_build.sh "version" "deb/rpm" "vzvol git directory" "maintainer email"

+### Creating a repo
+I'm lazy and found a thing called aptly.
+This is how I created the Debian repo.

+1. `aptly repo create vzvol`
+2. `aptly repo add vzvol vzvol_VERSION_all.deb`
+3. `aptly snapshot create vzvol from repo vzvol`
+4. `aptly publish -distribution=debian -architectures=all snapshot vzvol`
+5. `aptly publish -distribution=ubuntu -architectures=all snapshot vzvol`

+Your repo will be in ~/.aptly/public
+Publish where you please, or just mirror mine!